 Nebraska Public Power District’s Pennies for Power program, administered by Dollar Energy Fund, assists eligible utility customers with their Nebraska Public Power District electric bills.
 Customers may be eligible to receive funds that are applied directly to their utility bill.
 This program is designed to provide assistance above and beyond what is available through federal, state and other programs.
 Program guidelines and eligibility requirements are subject to change.

 The calendar year of the program runs from October 1st through September 30th.
-The program is open for eligible customers regardless of service status.
+This program is currently open for customers with services that are off or in threat of termination only.

 Funds are dispersed on a first come, first serve basis to eligible applicants while funding is available.